| Chinese Sales | Reference Index | Home | Chinese Index |

 S-120+, "TA-CH'UAN WU-SHIH" (Great coin value 50).
 These are the only coins to circulate during all five of Wang's reforms, and today be very common.
 We see a great variety of sizes and weights, from about 1.5 to 10 grams.
 It is likely that the heavier specimens are the earliest and the lighter ones the latest, although specimens under 3 grams are likely contemporary counterfeits.
 There is a wide variation of calligraphy styles, probably indicating dates and mints, but this information has been lost to us.
 The high rims protect the coins from wear and these are seldom seen below a grade of VF. | ||||||||||||||||

-It appears there was a major problem with counterfeiting these token coins, as one would expect when a single coin could represent a year's wages.
-To counter this the death penalty was brought in for this offense.
+It appears there was a major problem with counterfeiting these token coins, as one would expect when some denominations represented an entire years wages in just one coin.
+To counter this the death penalty was brought in for this offense, although that does not appear to have solved the problem.

 In AD 9, Mang de-monitized the Wu Shus and both the value 500 and 5000 knifes, leaving the Ta-Ch'uan current and adding a smaller new coin, the Hsiao-Ch'uan Chin-Yi (worth 1 Wu (5) Shu but with only 1 Shu worth of metal).
 Since the people had been forced to turn in their gold in exchange for the high-value knife coins, the de-monetization of them must have destroyed the wealth of many families.